SMatsushi/comm_bench/README.md

 ## Result analysis
 Executable 'cpu2cpu' outputs benchmark result to stdout.
-Redirect stdout to 'foo.log'. and run following perl script creates csv file from 'foo.log'
+Redirect stdout to 'foo.log'. and run perl script 'dtgen2.pl' to convert it to wide-format csv file 'commbench.csv'.
 > $ cd Aurora
 > $ dtgen2.pl foo.log

-'dtgen.pl' creates separate csv files for each cpu2cpu run in a single 'foo.log' .
+Note) 'dtgen.pl' creates a separate csv file from each 'cpu2cpu' run in 'foo.log'.

+'comm-graph2.R' is a sample R scripts which reads 'commbench.csv' and creates a graph 'comm-graph.png'.

+You need to install R package 'tidyverse' and 'ggplot2'.

+Sample 'commbench.csv' is checked in.

+> $ comm-graph2.R

 ## MPI communicatin trace by mpirun command
 Set the following envrironment variable before running 'mpirun'.